Linear Model and Extensions: Examples

-The following example comes from \citet{king2015robust}.
+The following example uses the data from \citet{king2015robust}.
 The outcome variable is the multilateral aid flows, and the covariates include log population, log population squared, gross domestic product, former colony status, distance from the Western world, political freedom, military expenditures, arms imports, and the indicators for the years.
-Different robust standard errors are quite different for some coefficients.
+Different standard errors give very different $t$ statistics for some coefficients.

-However, if we apply the log transformation on the outcome, then all standard errors give similar $t$-values.
+However, if we apply the log transformation on the outcome, then all standard errors give similar $t$ statistics.

 In general, the difference between the OLS and EHW standard errors may be due to the heteroskedasticity or the poor approximation of the linear model.
 The above two analyses based on the original and transformed outcomes suggest that the linear approximation works better for the log-transformed outcome.
-We will discuss the issues of transformation and model misspecification later.
+We will discuss the issues of model misspecification and transformation in Chapters \ref{chapter::populationOLS} and \ref{chapter::transformation}, respectively.